Category (Kant)

 In Immanuel Kant's philosophy, a category (Categorie in the original or Kategorie in modern German) is a pure concept of the understanding (Verstand).
 A Kantian category is a characteristic of the appearance of any object in general, before it has been experienced (a priori).
 Following Aristotle, Kant uses the term categories to describe the "pure concepts of the understanding, which apply to objects of intuition in general a priori…" Kant further wrote about the categories: "They are concepts of an object in general, by means of which its intuition is regarded as determined with regard to one of the logical functions for judgments."
-The categories are the condition of the possibility of objects in general, that is, objects as such, any and all objects, not specific objects in particular.
+The categories are the condition of the possibility of objects in general, not specific objects in particular.
 Kant enumerated twelve distinct but thematically related categories.

 Meaning of "category"

 The word comes from the Greek κατηγορία, katēgoria, meaning "that which can be said, predicated, or publicly declared and asserted, about something."
 A category is an attribute, property, quality, or characteristic that can be predicated of a thing. "…I remark concerning the categories…that their logical employment consists in their use as predicates of objects."
 Kant called them "ontological predicates."

 A category is that which can be said of everything in general, that is, of anything that is an object.
 John Stuart Mill wrote: "The Categories, or Predicaments—the former a Greek word, the latter its literal translation in the Latin language—were believed to be an enumeration of all things capable of being named, an enumeration by the summa genera (highest kind), i.e., the most extensive classes into which things could be distributed, which, therefore, were so many highest Predicates, one or other of which was supposed capable of being affirmed with truth of every nameable thing whatsoever."

 Aristotle had claimed that the following ten predicates or categories could be asserted of anything in general: substance, quantity, quality, relation, action, affection (passivity), place, time (date), position, and state.
 These are supposed to be the qualities or attributes that can be affirmed of each and every thing in experience.
 Any particular object that exists in thought must have been able to have the Categories attributed to it as possible predicates because the Categories are the properties, qualities, or characteristics of any possible object in general.
 The Categories of Aristotle and Kant are the general properties that belong to all things without expressing the peculiar nature of any particular thing.
 Kant appreciated Aristotle's effort, but said that his table was imperfect because " … as he had no guiding principle, he merely picked them up as they occurred to him..."